Ontology (ONT) Price Reaches $0.29 on Major Exchanges

 According to CryptoCompare, “Ontology is a public infrastructure chain project and distributed trust collaboration platform.
 Its blockchain framework supports public blockchain systems and is able to customize different public blockchains for different applications.
 The blockchain/distributed ledger network combines distributed identity verification, data exchange, data collaboration, procedure protocols, communities, attestation, smart contract system support, and various industry-specific modules.
 Previously a NEO-based token, the ONT has now launched his mainnet.
 It will serve as the utility token within the platform. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Ontology directly using U.S. dollars.
-Investors seeking to trade Ontology should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Ontology using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Ontology directly using U.S. dollars.
+Investors seeking to trade Ontology should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Ontology using one of the exchanges listed above.

 Receive News & Updates for Ontology Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ontology and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.